HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 times the risk in the general population — again, a several-fold decrease from previous estimates.
 Low-grade dysplasia

 at initial biopsy was associated with higher risk.
+The authors conclude that the risk "is

 so minor that in the absence of dysplasia, routine surveillance ... is of doubtful value."
+NEJM article Leisure time physical activity in young adulthood,

-Using a British birth cohort study, these authors examined how leisure time physical
+benefits in maturity Using a British birth cohort study, these authors examined how leisure time physical

 activity impacts physical performance and strength in men and women during midlife.
 Results demonstrate that not only do the